Get your skin glowing

 The old adage “You are what you eat” is an excellent way to supercharge any skincare or treatments you may be undertaking to improve your skin.
 Feeding your skin (and body!) the right building blocks can enhance your skin’s health and truly promote that glow from within.
 Skinade is a collagen drink that supports the skin all over your body.
 Each bottle contains 7000mg of high-grade marine collagen sourced from fresh-water fish (which is low in sodium and avoids mercury contamination).

-The FDA-approved SkinPen is our go to when it comes to stimulating collagen on the face, tightening up pores, and improving skin texture (especially scars) and radiance.
+The FDA-approved SkinPen is our go to when it comes to stimulating collagen on your face + body, tightening up your pores, and improving your skin texture (especially scars) and radiance.
 A course of treatment is recommended, to really increase collagen levels – how long this might be depends on where you’re starting.
 Most patients start with three sessions, and supercharge it with collagen supplementation and home care for truly glowing skin.

 Skin boosters and injectable skincare work beautifully on their own, or in combination with other treatments, to give you that dewy, radiant skin you’ve always dreamed of.
 Hyaluronic acid is present in your skin naturally, and although it may also be in your moisturiser, it has a hard time penetrating you skin and getting where it needs to go to give you that youthful glow.
 Injecting hydration and stimulating collagen production all at once, you can now cheat your way to glowing skin.
 Read more here.